Cadasta/cadasta-sdk/README.md

 # Cadasta SDK

-This is an SDK for interacting with the [Cadasta Platform](https://cadasta.org) using Python.
+This is an SDK for interacting with the [Cadasta Platform](http://cadasta.org) using Python.
 It is written to support both Python 2.7+ and Python 3.

+## A Warning

+This codebase is very much in Alpha stage.
+At the moment of writing, there is little-to-no test coverage or versioning.
+This is still in an exporatory phase and the tooling may shift dramatically.
+An attempt will be made to update the example script as the codebase changes, however it can't be guaranteed.
+For an idea about where this codebase will be going, see the open [issues](../../issues).

 ## Getting Started